John English (theatre director): Midlands Arts Centre

 In 1960, English along with Mollie Randle and Councillor Sir Frank Price, composed a proposal for the creation of an arts centre in the city of Birmingham which they delivered to the members of the City Council.
 Between the three of them, they lobbied Birmingham City Council to assist them in their ambitious idea, to which in 1962, the council approved their proposal and responded with a substantial largesse; they donated a site in Cannon Hill Park for the sole use of the MAC; thus, the Midlands Arts Centre for Young People was born.
-The English's were heavily active in the amateur theatre scene within the city as a result of the Arena Theatre Company and their experiences during their time there in promoting the arts to a younger generation, in which the concept and ideals of a permanent arts centre became apparent.
+The Englishes were heavily active in the amateur theatre scene within the city as a result of the Arena Theatre Company and their experiences during their time there in promoting the arts to a younger generation, in which the concept and ideals of a permanent arts centre became apparent.
 It would be a place to allow younger people to experience a wider range of art forms, as well as their practises and traditions.
 The building work was completed in the mid-1960s with the two small theatres and the studios making up what is now called the Midlands Arts Centre, making it the first centre of its kind in Britain.
 John English featured in a short Central Office of Information documentary in 1969 entitled The Pacemakers, where he discussed the origins of the MAC and its ever-changing programme.
 After 16 years at the helm, he retired from his role of director of the MAC in 1976.